Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Awesome User Experience

 I was really impressed with the Pimsleur digital platform and user experience across both their desktop and mobile app.
-It has a modern feel and is very quick.
+It has a modern feel and is very quick (a lot better than Michel Thomas).
 Plus, everything is laid out in a really intuitive way and it’s easy to follow.

 Frankly, it’s just super sleek and easy on the eyes, which is always nice.
 If I’m being honest, I think it’s one of the best digital interfaces in the entire language learning industry, being right up there with Babbel.